AndreeaCreita/CinemaProjecto/README.md

 2. Functionality: <br>
 Allow users to pick a date and time for a specific movie. <br>
 Display available seats and show the number of seats left.
-3. User Interaction: <br>
-Users can choose the number of tickets and proceed to checkout.

 ### Movie Filtering

 1. Description: <br> Users can find specific movies by filtering based on name and category.
 2. Functionality: <br>
 Provide a search option to filter movies by name. <br>
 Implement category-based filters to find movies by genre.
-3. User Interaction: <br>
-Users can input movie names or select categories to find the desired movies.

 ### Ticket Details